Frequently Asked Questions

 The online test is a great measure of how well a coach understands the theory and conceptual application of the Masteries.
 In a coaching session you demonstrate your ability to use and apply the Masteries.

 - Hire only official Licensees.
-It is illegal to use IAC Coaching Masteries® for commercial purposes without a license.
+It is illegal to use The Coaching Masteries ® for commercial purposes without a license.
 All licensees are listed under Licensing Agreement and Payment.

 - Inquire about the trainers’ own coach training background and certification credentials.